 It promotes discussion.
 On a site with separate forums, a Ruby programmer would probably subscribe to a Ruby forum, but not a Python one.
 When a link is posted to the Python forum, that Ruby programmer would probably never see it, even though they may have something useful to say about it (perhaps the link is about a Python library which does the same thing as a Ruby library which that Ruby programmer created).
 On this site, the link would get posted with a python tag and shown to everyone, encouraging the Ruby programmer to read and comment on it (unless that Ruby programmer disliked Python enough to filter it out).

-The full user tree is made public and each user's profile shows who invited them.
-This provides some degree of accountability and can act as a tool to help identify voting rings.
+The full user tree is public and each user's profile shows who invited them.
+This provides some degree of accountability and helps identify voting rings.

-All moderator actions on this site are visible to everyone and the identities of those moderators are made public.
-While the individual actions of a moderator may cause debate, there should be no question about which moderator it was or whether they had an ulterior motive for those actions.
+All moderator actions on this site are visible to everyone and the identities of those moderators are public.
+While the individual actions of a moderator may cause debate, there should be no question about if an action happened or who is responsible.

 If users are disruptive enough to warrant banning, they will be banned absolutely, given notice of their banning, and their disabled user profile will indicate which moderator banned them and why.
-There will be no hidden, antisocial "shadow banning" or "hellbanning" of users.
+There will be no shadow banning or other secret moderation actions.

 The source code to this site and its provisioning and deployment are made available under a 3-clause BSD license for viewing, auditing, forking, or contributing to.
 The codebase is used to run a dozen or so sister sites (that we know of) and we keep a list; please get in touch if you've launched one.

 Mailing list mode can be enabled per-user to receive all new stories (including their plain-text content as fetched and extracted by Diffbot) and user comments as e-mails, mirroring discussion threads offline.
 This makes it easy and efficient to read new stories as well as keep track of new comments on old threads or stories, just like technical mailing lists or Usenet of yore.
 Each user is assigned a private mailing list address at this domain which allows them to reply to stories or comments directly in their e-mail client.
 These e-mails are then converted and submitted to the website as comments, just as if the comment was posted through a web browser.